Genskao/MiningManager/README.md

    *mm.regeneration.stop*

 ## Configuration

 ```
+mining:
-mining-interval: Time in second to place the block to the chest
+  interval: Time (in second) to place the block to the selected chest
-mining-timeout: The time in second to click on chest when you want start the mining
+  timeout: Time (in second) to select a chest to start mining
-mining-start: How many time after the click on the chest (in second)?
-mining-effect: Do you want some... effect? more fun for the player :D
+  start: Time (in second) to start the mining after you have select a chest
+  effect:
-  smite: Smite the block while mining
+    smite: Active/Unactive smite effect on the mined block
-  explosion: Explosion to have sound effect
+    explosion: Active/Unactive explosion with no power to have sound/graphic effect
-Do you want to regenerate mined blocks?
+  price: Price to start the mining, the money get back if you don't select chest.
+Set to 0 to unactive.
+scan:
+  price: Price to start a scan of the chunk.
+Set to 0 to unactive.
+regeneration:
-regeneration-active: action or not the regeneration blocks
+  active: Active/Unactive the regeneration of blocks
-regeneration-interval: Interval between blocks in seconds
+  interval: Interval between blocks in seconds
 ```

 ### Default configuration

 ```
+mining:
-mining-interval: 10
+  interval: 10
-mining-timeout: 15
+  timeout: 15
-mining-start: 0
-mining-effect:
+  start: 10
+  effect:
     smite: false
     explosion: true
+  price: 100.0
+scan:
+  price: 10.0
+regeneration:
-regeneration-active: true
+  active: true
-regeneration-interval: 30
+  interval: 30
 ```

 ## Features
-- Add Economy

 - Add Towny